William Anders: In popular culture

 Robert John Burke played Anders in the 1998 HBO miniseries From the Earth to the Moon.
-Anders appeared as himself in the 2005 documentary Race to the Moon, which was shown as part of the PBS American Experience television series (season 18, episode 2).
-The film, renamed Earthrise: The First Lunar Voyage in 2013, was about the events that led up to the Apollo 8 mission.
-He was interviewed in a chapter of the 2015 book No More Worlds to Conquer by Chris Wright.
+Anders appeared in the 2005 documentary Race to the Moon, which was shown as part of the PBS American Experience television series (season 18, episode 2).
+He was interviewed for a chapter of the 2015 book No More Worlds to Conquer by Chris Wright.
 The chapter is roughly evenly split between his life in the Apollo program and his later corporate life.
 The book's front cover is the Earthrise image.
-He appeared with fellow astronauts Frank Borman and Jim Lovell on the C-SPAN channel book review, Rocket Men.
+He appeared with fellow astronauts Frank Borman and Jim Lovell on the C-SPAN book review, Rocket Men.
 He confirmed the story that he had fallen asleep while awaiting the Apollo 8 launch.

+A sample of Anders's Genesis reading from Apollo 8 was used in the track "Let There Be Light" on the 1994 album The Songs of Distant Earth by Mike Oldfield.